OpenSpace/openspace.github.io/docs/tutorials/users/time.md

  - See [Using the menus: Time](/docs/tutorials/users/menustime) for details on controlling the rate of time.

 ## Interpolate vs Instant Time Change
- - When changing the date, the rate of time change, or pausing time, the change will be interpolated so as not 'jump' the camera.
+ - When changing the date, the rate of time change, or pausing time, the change will be interpolated so as not to 'jump' the camera.
  - The number of seconds it will take to interpolate can be set under Settings -> Time Manager, where there are individual settings for the time change, rate of time change, and pausing.
  - Various UI elements, lua scripts, and keyboard shortcuts will let you make these changes 'instantly' without the interpolation.